 - Falling things from a storage facility, such as tree branches or other stuff.

-For automobiles kept in long-term storage, a comprehensive insurance policy is the best option because it often covers damage from all of the aforementioned sources.
-Your insurance will pay repairs up to the actual cash value of your automobile, less your deductible, if any of the problems covered by your policy cause damage to your vehicle.
+A comprehensive insurance policy is the best option for automobiles kept in long-term storage because it often covers damage from all of the aforementioned sources.
+Your insurance will pay repairs up to the actual cash worth of your automobile, less your deductible, if any of the problems covered by your policy cause damage to your vehicle.

 Since insurance companies base their prices on a variety of criteria, there is no set price for a comprehensive auto insurance policy.
 Among these are: